taradiz00/online-ticket/README.md

-# Airport Reservation System API
+# Flight Reservation System API

 A backend API for managing flight reservations, passengers, tickets, and authentication built with FastAPI and SQLAlchemy.